telerik/winforms-docs/richtexteditor/features/commands.md

 {{endregion}}

-Now the button will respond to the current state of the selection.
+Now, the button will respond to the current state of the selection.

 ![richtexteditor-features-clipboard-support 001](images/richtexteditor-features-clipboard-support001.png)